-Travel diary of a journey to the mesmerising mountains, from Karachi to Islamabad, Skardu, Deosai Plains, Rama Valley- Astore, Fairy Meadows, Bayal Camp, Gilgit , and back to Islamabad via the Babusar Pass, with Sophia Hasnain, Bisma Malik, Sajida Bandukwala, Kamal Khan, Dr Dinaz Ghandhi, Naeema Kapadia and Abbas Ali.
+Travel diary of a journey to the mesmerising mountains!
+From Karachi to Islamabad, Skardu, Deosai Plains, Rama Valley- Astore, Fairy Meadows, Bayal Camp, Gilgit and back to Islamabad via the Babusar Pass.
+Travel buddies Sophia Hasnain, Bisma Malik, Sajida Bandukwala, Kamal Khan, Dr Dinaz Ghandhi, Naeema Kapadia and Abbas Ali.

 Left Karachi for Islamabad by air – PIA was on time!